 Maids Head, opposite the Cathedral, is 150 metres (2 min walk) from Norwich Cathedral.

 Looming over the River Wye, Goodrich Castle boasts both spectacular views and one of the best-preserved Norman-era castles in Britain.
 It’s not hard to see why its likely first owner, Anglo-Saxon landowner Godric of Mappestone, chose this spot.
 Its imposing keep was added in the 12th Century to guard against Welsh raiders crossing the River Wye.
 It was the site of a notorious siege during the English Civil War, and cannonballs from the siege were discovered there in 2010 (you can see them on display).

-Where to stay: Chase Hotel, Wye Valley
+Where to stay: Brooks Country House, Wye Valley

-The Chase, at the gateway to the Forest of Dean, is 4.5 miles (10 min drive) from Goodrich Castle.
+Brooks Country House, at the gateway to the Forest of Dean, is 4.5 miles (10 min drive) from Goodrich Castle.

 c.
 1100s – Dover Castle